Single-file React/TSX bespoke web artifacts via the bwa CLI.

 Install and update

-This package declares its Pi skill in package.json:
+This repo also declares its Pi skill in package.json:

 "pi": {